 You can whip up a persona in about five minutes if you want, but it’s highly-recommended to set aside at least a few hours or days to research your audience.
-This allows you to truly tune-in to your audience’s pain points.
+This allows you to truly tune in to your audience’s pain points.
 Check out this article on creating detailed personas to ensure you have created one that helps you improve communication skills.

 2. Pay Attention to Body Language

-Take for example that someone yawns while you’re talking to them.
+Let’s say that someone yawns while you’re talking to them.
 This doesn’t always mean that they’re bored with what you’re saying.
 The person could be yawning because they’re sick or didn’t sleep well the night before.